Methodology

 The Slate Index is a college football power rating system built on scoring margin adjusted for strength of schedule.
 Unlike win-loss records or simple point differentials, it accounts for who you played and where you played them, giving a clearer, more honest picture of how good a team actually is.

-The core output is a single number: the Scoring Margin (SM), representing the point margin a team would produce against an average FBS opponent on a neutral field.
+The core output is a single number: the Slate Index Rating (SIR), representing the point margin a team would produce against an average FBS opponent on a neutral field.
 Every team is rated relative to that same average benchmark, making it easy to compare any two programs directly.

 Data is sourced from College Football Data.
 Ratings are recalculated weekly throughout the season.